guoshen/personal-web-theme/index.md

 <section class="section-header">
    <div class="container">
       <h2>About Me</h2>
-      <p>I'm a recent graduate of the Electrical and Computer Engineering program at University of Toronto.
+      <p>I'm a graduate of the Electrical and Computer Engineering program at University of Toronto.
 Software Development
          is my absolute passion.
 I love exploring and learning new software technologies and building my own side projects.
          You can a few of my projects below.
 You can also check out my <a href="https://github.com/guoshen">Github</a>
       </p>